-- without a job, have actively sought work in the last 4 weeks and are available to start work in the next 2 weeks, or; - out of work, have found a job and are waiting to start it in the next 2 weeks.
+- without a job, have actively sought work in the last 4 weeks and are available to start work in the next 2 weeks - out of work, have found a job and are waiting to start it in the next 2 weeks

-People who meet these criteria are classified as unemployed irrespective of whether or not they claim Jobseeker' s Allowance or other benefits.
+People who meet these criteria are classified as unemployed irrespective of whether or not they claim Jobseeker's Allowance or other benefits.
 The estimates are derived from the Labour Force Survey and are published for three month average time periods.

-The Claimant Count measures the number of people claiming benefits principally for the reason of being unemployed.
-As explained at Section 9 of this statistical bulletin, since July 2014 we have published two measures of the Claimant Count; the headline Claimant Count (which is a National Statistic) and a new experimental measure.
-In this section of the bulletin, quarterly movements in unemployment are compared with quarterly movements in the headline Claimant Count.
+The Claimant Count measures the number of people claiming unemployment related benefits.
+As explained at Section 9 of this statistical bulletin, the Claimant Count estimates are designated as experimental statistics.
+In this section of the bulletin, quarterly movements in unemployment are compared with quarterly movements in the Claimant Count.
+Some claimants will not be classified as unemployed.

-Since October 1996, the headline Claimant Count has been a count of the number of people claiming Jobseeker' s Allowance (JSA).
-Some JSA claimants will not be classified as unemployed.
 For example, people in employment working fewer than 16 hours a week can be eligible to claim JSA depending on their income.

-Figure 10.1 and the associated spreadsheet compare quarterly movements in unemployment and the headline Claimant Count for the same 3 month average time periods.
+Figure 10.1 and the associated spreadsheet compare quarterly movements in unemployment and the Claimant Count for the same 3 month average time periods.
 The unemployment estimates shown in this comparison exclude unemployed people in the 16 to 17 and 65 and over age groups as well as unemployed people aged from 18 to 24 in full-time education.
-This provides a more meaningful comparison with the headline Claimant Count than total unemployment because people in these population groups are not usually eligible to claim JSA.
+This provides a more meaningful comparison with the Claimant Count than total unemployment because people in these population groups are not usually eligible to claim JSA.

-When 3 month average estimates for the headline Claimant Count are compared with unemployment estimates for the same time periods and for the same population groups (people aged from 18 to 64 excluding 18 to 24 year olds in full-time education), between October to December 2014 and January to March 2015:
+When 3 month average estimates for the Claimant Count are compared with unemployment estimates for the same time periods and for the same population groups (people aged from 18 to 64 excluding 18 to 24 year olds in full-time education), between the 3 months to January 2015 and February to April 2015:

-- unemployment fell by 52,000 - the headline Claimant Count fell by 98,000
+- unemployment fell by 62,000 - the Claimant Count fell by 70,000